 HIV/Sexual Health and Harm Reduction Services (formerly STD)

-Sexually transmitted diseases (STDs) are infections that can be passed on from one person to another during sexual contact.
-They are caused by a variety of organisms including bacteria, viruses, protozoans, and parasites.
-Some of the most common STDs in Seminole County include syphilis, chlamydia, genital warts (HPV), and human imunodeficiency virus (HIV).
+Sexually transmitted diseases (STD) are infections that can be passed on from one person to another during sexual contact.
+They are caused by a variety of organism including bacteria, viruses, protozoans, and parasites.
+Some of the most common STDs include syphilis, chlamydia, genital warts (HPV), and human immunodeficiency virus (HIV)

 STDs can lead to psychological and physical discomfort and severe complications such as infertility, premature births, blindness, and even death.

 Many sexually transmitted diseases do not have any symptoms.
 As a result, many infections are transmitted unknowingly to others and are unreported.

 Some of the common symptoms of STDs in males and females include: